Joint modeling of wind speed and wind direction through a conditional approach: Introduction

-The paper is structured as follows: Section \ref{method} describes the proposed model and methods for the estimation and inference.
-A simulation study investigating performance in finite samples are reported in Section \ref{sim}, and the method is applied to a regional climate model data in Section \ref{application}.
+The paper is structured as follows: Section \ref{method} describes the proposed model and methods for estimation and inference.
+A simulation study investigating finite sample properties is described and the results are reported in Section \ref{sim}.
+The proposed method is applied to a regional climate model data in Section \ref{application} to study potential change of wind vector distribution under a future climate scenario.
 The paper concludes with a discussion and outlines of some future extensions in Section \ref{discussion}.

-\section{Joint modeling of wind speed and wind direction}
+\section{Joint Modeling of Wind Speed and Wind Direction}

-In this section we first present the models for estimating the wind direction distribution $[\Phi]$ and the conditional distribution of wind speed $[R|\Phi=\phi]$,respectively, which together determines the joint distribution $[R, \Phi]$.
+In this section we first present the models for estimating the wind direction distribution $[\Phi]$ and the conditional distribution of wind speed $[R|\Phi=\phi]$, respectively, which together determine the joint distribution $[R, \Phi]$.
 The model fitting procedure for each component will then be described with more emphasize on the estimation of $[R|\Phi=\phi]$, the main contribution of this work.
 We make use of a block bootstrap procedure, which is capable to preserve some aspect of the temporal dependence structure without explicitly modeling it, to quantify the estimation uncertainty.
-The non-parametric periodic spline QR, which is the benchmark, will also be introduced.
+The non-parametric periodic spline QR, the benchmark method for estimating $[R|\Phi=\phi]$ in this study and the AL model, will also be introduced.